White House, January 6 committee agrees to protect certain documents - ExBulletin

 Trump is appealing to the Supreme Court to try to prevent the National Archives and Records Administration, which has kept custody of the documents since his tenure, from turning them over to the committee.

-The agreement to keep certain Trump-era files away from the committee is commemorated in a December 16 letter from the White House legal counsel’s office.
-It primarily protects recordings that do not involve the events of January 6, but which were covered by the committee’s extensive request for documents at Trump’s White House on the events of that day.
+The agreement to keep certain Trump-era files away from the committee is commemorated in a December 16 letter from the White House office of advisers.
+It primarily protects recordings that do not involve the events of January 6, but that have been covered by commissions that have requested documents from Trump’s White House on the events of that day.

-Dozens of pages created on January 6 do not concern the assault on the Capitol.
+A dozen pages created on January 6 do not concern the assault on the Capitol.
 Other documents relate to sensitive preparations and deliberations of the National Security Council.
-Biden officials feared that if these pages were handed over to Congress, it would set an awkward precedent for the executive branch, regardless of the president.
+Bidens officials feared that if these pages were handed over to Congress, it would set an awkward precedent for the executive branch, regardless of the president.

 Still other documents are highly classified, and the White House has asked Congress to work with the federal agencies that created them to discuss their release.